Smallpox: Disease emergence

 While the Antonine Plague that swept through the Roman Empire in 165–180 CE may have been caused by smallpox, Saint Nicasius of Rheims became the patron saint of smallpox victims for having supposedly survived a bout in 450, and Saint Gregory of Tours recorded a similar outbreak in France and Italy in 580, the first use of the term variola.
 Other historians speculate that Arab armies first carried smallpox from Africa into Southwestern Europe during the 7th and 8th centuries.
 In the 9th century the Persian physician, Rhazes, provided one of the most definitive descriptions of smallpox and was the first to differentiate smallpox from measles and chickenpox in his Kitab fi al-jadari wa-al-hasbah (The Book of Smallpox and Measles).
 During the Middle Ages several smallpox outbreaks occurred in Europe.
 However, smallpox had not become established there until the population growth and mobility marked by the Crusades allowed it to do so.
 By the 16th century, smallpox had become entrenched across most of Europe, where it had a mortality rate as high as 30 percent.
 This endemic occurrence of smallpox in Europe is of particular historical importance, as successive exploration and colonization by Europeans tended to spread the disease to other nations.
 By the 16th century, smallpox had become a predominant cause of morbidity and mortality throughout much of the world.

 There were no credible descriptions of smallpox-like disease in the Americas before the westward exploration by Europeans in the 15th century CE.
 Smallpox was introduced into the Caribbean island of Hispaniola in 1507, and into the mainland in 1520, when Spanish settlers from Hispaniola arrived in Mexico, inadvertently carrying smallpox with them.
 Because the native Amerindian population had no acquired immunity to this new disease, their peoples were decimated by epidemics.
 Such disruption and population losses were an important factor in the Spanish achieving conquest of the Aztecs and the Incas.
 Similarly, English settlement of the east coast of North America in 1633 in Plymouth, Massachusetts was accompanied by devastating outbreaks of smallpox among Native American populations, and subsequently among the native-born colonists.
 Case fatality rates during outbreaks in Native American populations were as high as 90%.
-Smallpox was introduced into Australia in 1789 and again in 1829, though colonial surgeons, who by 1829 were attempting to distinguish between smallpox and chickenpox (which could be almost equally fatal to Aborigines), were divided as to whether the 1829–1830 epidemic was chickenpox or smallpox.
+Smallpox was introduced into Australia in 1789 and again in 1829, though colonial surgeons, who by 1829 were attempting to distinguish between smallpox and chickenpox (which could be almost equally fatal to Aboriginal Australians), were divided as to whether the 1829–1830 epidemic was chickenpox or smallpox.
 Although smallpox was never endemic on the continent, it has been described as the principal cause of death in Aboriginal populations between 1780 and 1870.